-Coillte's proposed recreation priorities for the South Central BAU between 2016 and 2020 include:
+Coillte's proposed recreation priorities for the Central Munster BAU between 2016 and 2020 include:

 - engaging with local community groups and where possible agreeing partnership arrangements for the maintenance and enhancement of existing facilities and possible development of new ones. - managing unauthorised usage of the recreation infrastructure in line with best management practice and security policy. - Continue to manage and maintain actions of the linear long distance National Waymarked Ways that pass through the BAU, namely; the Slieve Felim Way, the Multeen Way and the South Leinster Way - Maintain and upgrade the Coillte recreation sites and infrastructure at the Marl Bog, Bishops Wood, Greenfield, Knockanroe, Doonane/Ballyhourigan and Marlfield in Co.
 Tipperary.
 Faithlegg, Kilclooney, and Carey's Castle in Co.
 Waterford.
 Glenstal in Co.
-Limerick, Jenkinstown and Castlemorris in Co.
-Kilkenny.
-Oughaval, Brownswood and Dunmore in Co.
-Laois. - Continue to maintain the Millennium site at Coill an Fhaltaigh close to Kilkenny city and the EU LIFE bog restoration site at Sopwell in North Tipperary. - Maintain the ongoing partnerships or agreements with community groups on sites such as the Devils Bit, Knockanacree, Grangecrag and the Glen in Co.
+Limerick. - Continue to maintain the EU LIFE bog restoration site at Sopwell in North Tipperary. - Maintain the ongoing partnerships or agreements with community groups on sites such as the Devils Bit, Knockanacree, Grangecrag and the Glen in Co.
 Tipperary and Mahon Bridge in Co.
 Waterford.

-In the South Central BAU, Coillte aims to:
+In the Central Munster BAU, Coillte aims to: